texhex/SQLitePragmaPerf/README.md

 **IN EARLY DEVELOPMENT.
 PLEASE IGNORE FOR NOW**

-This project tests the effect of System.Data.SQLite database connection settings (most of them map to a [PRAGMA][pragmas] statement) on different SQL statements.
+This project tests the effect of System.Data.SQLite database connection settings or [PRAGMA][pragmas] statement on different SQL statements.
 When all tests are run, it generates CSV files which can be further analyzed.

+It’s intent to proof or disproof if pragma X set to Y would result in a 1420% performance gain.

+##<a name="limitations">Limitations</a>

-It’s intent to easily proof or disproof if pragma X set to Y would result in a 1320% performance gain.
-However, as this project depends on the [StopWatch][_stopwatch] class, it cannot provide 100% [accurate timings][no_acc_timing] and is **not** a benchmark tool.
+This project depends on the [StopWatch][_stopwatch] class, it cannot provide 100% [accurate timings][no_acc_timing] and is **not** a benchmark tool.

+It does also not support all SQLite PRAGMA statements, for example [checkpoint_fullfsync](http://www.sqlite.org/pragma.html#pragma_checkpoint_fullfsync) or [fullfsync](http://www.sqlite.org/pragma.html#pragma_fullfsync) as those are only supported on Mac OS.

 ##<a name="download">Download</a>